 - A Fishing rod

-Safety: Safety is our main concern.
-All our guides are trained to international standards and have spent several years rowing for the leading rafting organizations.
+Safety is our main concern.
+Therefore, all our guides are trained to international standards and have spent several years rowing for the leading rafting organizations.